 The EVO midrange seems rather airy but it remains within a given space and doesn’t project outwards too much.
 The soundstage seems medium in size overall.

 The high frequencies tend to take up much of the attention and space when it comes to the soundstage and its size.

 The 7kHz peak bleeds somewhat into higher frequencies and it seems to be the source of the slight forwardness in the EVO treble response and is probably the main reason the high frequencies also occupy more space compared to the midrange.

-Overall, the size of the EVO soundstage and precision is better than most of the TWS models out there in the same tier but it’s not stellar either.
+Overall, the size of the EVO soundstage and precision are better than most of the TWS models out there in the same tier but it’s not stellar either.
 What gives the impression of height and width are the high frequencies while the midrange portrays some depth but not much height.
-Bass seems center focused but somewhat expansive.
+Bass seems center-focused but somewhat expansive.